Step 4: Implementing Intelligent Asset Strategies to Monitor and Detect Emerging Threats

 - Leveraging smart instrumentation to measure, in real time, the integrity of safety systems

 These are just a few examples of implemented intelligence and one of our customers recently shared with us that they have implemented over 10,000 intelligent asset strategies in their organization!
-We believe one of the key reasons for the diversity and scale of intelligent strategies with Meridium customers is we designed the Policy application for direct use by equipment experts in a very intuitive environment.
-Meridium Enterprise Asset Performance Management (APM) provides the integrated view of key asset data and with Policies we have given the resources that understand the asset, potential risks, detection methods and the appropriate mitigation plan the tools to define and implement the intelligence without having to really on software programmers.
+We believe one of the key reasons for the diversity and scale of intelligent strategies with our customers is why we designed the Policy application for direct use by equipment experts in a very intuitive environment.
+GE Digital's APM provides the integrated view of key asset data and with Policies we have given the resources that understand the asset, potential risks, detection methods and the appropriate mitigation plan the tools to define and implement the intelligence without having to really on software programmers.

 Intelligent Asset Strategies in Action